Dynamic-Capital/Dynamic-Capital/docs/toncli-setup.md

   `setuptools` is installed.
-- **Repeated prompts for executable paths** – confirm the paths in `~/.config/toncli/config.ini` point to binaries that print the standard "build information" banner when invoked with `-V`.
+- **Repeated prompts for executable paths** – confirm the paths in `~/.config/toncli/config.ini` point to binaries that print the standard "build information" banner when invoked with `-V`, and reinstall the binaries if the extraction step was skipped.